October 03, 2023 7 min read

 Are cotton sheets better than microfiber?

+Do microfiber sheets make you sweat?
 If you have your heart set on buying microfiber sheets, choose a set designed with a loose weave.
 Some microfiber sheet sets are mixed with other breathable fibers to help promote better breathability.
 Make sure you select microfiber sheets based on the weave.
 Instead of thread count, this material is measured in grams per square meter, or GSM, to determine its thickness.
 It’s also important to take your nighttime body temperature and your personal preferences into account to help you stay as comfortable as possible.
 Natural materials (like organic cotton, linen, etc.) always tend to breathe better than synthetic ones, so it’s important to keep that in mind as you decide which material is the right one for you.

 Do Microfiber Sheets Tear Easily?

 Buying new sheets is an important investment not just in your home, but also for your lifestyle, which is why durability is so important.
 Cotton and microfiber sheets are both generally durable, and both tend to last about two to three years with proper care.
 However, the thin fibers of most microfiber materials make them more susceptible to tearing over time.
 These fibers are thinner than silk, so these sheets should be treated with the utmost care.
-On the other hand, the tight weave of microfiber can help make it last a bit longer a bit than cotton as long as you follow the correct care instructions.
+However, the tight weave of microfiber can help make it last a bit longer a bit than cotton as long as you follow the correct care instructions.
 It can withstand frequent washing fairly well, which gives it a good lifespan.

 Here are some tips to help you maintain and prolong the lifespan of your microfiber sheets: